-How to make an easy fall table centerpiece with an inexpensive thrifted mirror. and mini pumpkins and gourds.
+How to make an easy fall centerpiece with an inexpensive thrifted mirror. and mini pumpkins and gourds.

 I brought it home and placed it on the kitchen table to keep it safe.

 Trying to clean up the kitchen island (a never ending process) I moved all of my pumpkins onto the mirror.

 That was all it took.
 An idea was born…

 - velcro (or glue if you want to make the feet permanent)